rkapl123/OreControl/docs/OREDB.md

 - ResultsTables.sql: all tables for ORE results
 - TypesTables.sql: all tables for the referenced types
-- ConfigTables.sql: the OreConfiguration table holding all the XML configs for calculating results For details see the [SchemaSpy generated documentation](schemaDoc/index.html)
+- ConfigTables.sql: the OreConfiguration table holding all the XML configs for calculating results

+For more details see the [SchemaSpy generated documentation](schemaDoc/index.html)

 ### XMLselectionViews
-These are MS SQL Server XML query Views to extract the data into usable xml text.
+These are MS SQL Server XML query Views to extract the data from the Portfolio and nettingset tables into usable xml text.
 The logic of this extraction is detailed in [https://rkapl123.github.io/SQLServerXML.html](https://rkapl123.github.io/SQLServerXML.html)

 ## SQL DML script generation